 This will again upload the data to the “Power BI” file with applied changes.
 Now we can see new columns under the “Data” tab.

 Note: Power BI Date Formatting file can also be downloaded from the link below, and the final output can be viewed.

 Things to Remember Here

-- Date format in Power BI is similar to the one in MS Excel.
+- The date format in Power BI is similar to the one in MS Excel.

 - We have pre-defined date formats in Power BI.

 Guide to Power BI Date Formatting.
-Here we discuss the different ways to change date format in Power BI with an example and downloadable template.
+Here we discuss the different ways to change the date format in Power BI with an example and downloadable template.
 You may learn more about Power BI from the following articles –